Welcome

 Guli Silberstein is a London-based artist creating digital video work since 2001, when graduated from The New School University, MA in Media Studies program, NYC USA.

-His art work progress can be roughly divided to three stages: 2000-2014 - socio-political pieces processing personal recordings, found footage, and mixes of both, to produce new perspectives on issues of war and perception, from 2015 - using 'glitch' a technique to break down the image, deconstructing video code, and finding new landscapes in personal and media footage.
-And since 2020 working intensely with AI - creating short video loops and experimental feature films, exploring and subverting open-source AI platforms to push boundaries and generate unexpected forms.
+His art work progress can be roughly divided to three stages: 2000-2014 - socio-political pieces processing personal recordings, found footage, and mixes of both, to produce new perspectives on issues of war, and perception, from 2015 - using 'glitch' a technique to break down the image, deconstructing video code, investigating formations of the body and finding new landscapes in personal and media footage.
+And since 2020 working intensely with AI - creating short video loops and experimental feature films, exploring and subverting open-source AI platforms to push boundaries and generate unexpected forms of humans and environment.

 Over the years, the art work has been winning awards and shown in many festivals and venues, including: WRO Media Art Biennale Poland, Transmediale festival Berlin, Jihlava International Film Festival, London Short Film Festival, Bemis Center For Contemporary Arts USA, French Cinematheque Paris online channel, FILE – Electronic Language International Festival Brazil, the Royal Scottish Academy Edinburgh and numerous more.
 A curated artist at Sedition Art London alongside Damien Hirst, Tracey Emin and Yoko Ono, a member at the NFT platforms Foundation and MakersPlace, and a curated AI artist by creative AI researcher Luba Elliott, in her Computer Vision Art Gallery.

-Inspired by dreams, visions, and memories, his works experiment with video form as poetic expression, and tell visual stories, developing thematic inquiries.
+Inspired by dreams, nightmares, visions, hallucinations and memories, his works experiment with video form as poetic expression, and tell visual stories, developing thematic inquiries regarding body, environment and perception.
 It’s a continuous practical research, a life project, tracking down peculiar usages of computer processes, to produce moving image assemblies that form new aesthetics fed by inner personal experiences.

 "In Silberstein’s works, the image error or glitch is always representative, a phantasmagoric presence of sorts, evoking the spiritual, the political, the intimate, the human"